 Monthly cost of living averages in ZAR (based on a family of six in 2012) in descending order:

-Food/Groceries: 8,000.
-When I actually did crunch some numbers for this I was surprised to see it quite a bit lower than expected.
+Food/Groceries: 10,000.
+When I actually did crunch some numbers for this I was surprised to see it a bit lower than expected, with most months not much above 8,000 and almost never exceeding 10,000.
 When we first moved here, it was our impression that groceries were more expensive than in the U.S., but I no longer think that's true.
 We are spending more than some years back, but this is probably due to the fact that a) food prices have gone up worldwide, and b) our kids have grown bigger and eat more.
 After living here a few years, we have adjusted our buying patterns and no longer yearn for some of the difficult to get and more expensive packaged foods, and have found the best places to find the right things.
 You might take note that if you employ a live-in domestic, you will also have to provide meals, which will be reflected in your grocery bill.

 School uniforms/supplies/class trips: 3,100: You thought you had it all covered with school fees, but you were wrong.
 Obviously this item will depend on the number of your children and which school you enroll them in, but I thought it should be mentioned.
 It should also be mentioned, however, that the expense for school uniforms (as much as I complain about lost uniform pieces) will replace a large part of your expense for other clothing, as your kids will need very little of that (especially in this mild climate).